sylefeb/fpga-binutils/README.md

 - Wait...
 - ... wait more ...
 - ... wait a lot more ...
 - done!
-Everything is in subdirectories specially created there.
+Everything is in subdirectories specially created under the mingw32 directory.
 - Type package.sh to obtain a nice zip, ready to be uploaded as a release.

+**Important:** Beware that the scripts will automatically install required packages (with pacman) without prompting.
+The riscv toolchain will be built in /opt/risc.

 *Note:* global environment variables such as your PATH or Boost_DIR can interfere with the build.
 If you get errors, this is the first thing to check.